-The training was a two-day, on-site course that included the review of each individual inspection standard and deficiency under NSPIRE, real-life examples and photos of deficiencies, onsite inspections of two Authority units, and an exam for each training participant.
-The training was attended by all the Authority's maintenance and facilities, inspections, and property management staff.
+The training was a two-day, on-site course that included reviewing each inspection standard and deficiency under NSPIRE, real-life examples and photos of deficiencies, onsite inspections of two Authority units, and an exam for each training participant.
+All the Authority's maintenance and facilities, inspections, and property management staff attended the training.